lofar-astron/factor/docs/pipelines/source/facetsubtract.rst

 ================================

-This section describes the facet subtract operation of Factor, denoted ``facetsub`` (see the flowchart in Figure :num:`factor-flowchart`).

-This operation subtracts all facet sources from the data.
+This section describes the facet subtract operation of Factor, denoted ``facetsub``, which subtracts all facet sources from the data.
 There are two possible pipeline parsets for this operation:

 ``facetsub_pipeline.parset``
     Full subtract operation.
 Facet sources are added to the empty data and then subtracted with the improved model and calibration from self calibration.